 Victoria and Martin live in the Appalachian foothills and are in the final stages of updating a home they purchased in 2014 and developing the property into a sustainable mini-farm.
 She would like the place to look similar to the one she grew up on in South Central Tennessee.

 Improving the property is a never-ending journey that will see them through, and past, retirement, rehabbing an old barn, rebuilding fences, thinning out trees, adding garden plots and fruit trees, etc., and they have plans to build an 18th century style cabin on the property from which they can immerse themselves fully in a less stressful but sustainable way of life.
-They share the place with a slowly growing number of farm animals, a few undesirable critters such as an occasional field rat and the chicken snakes determined to live in the carport, several bug-eating lizards and toads, and a psychotic rat terrier named Pepper who keeps them all on their toes.
+They share the place with a slowly growing number of farm animals (Orpington and Ameracauna chickens, bourbon red turkeys, Pekin and Rouen ducks, Chinese geese, Pearl and Jumbo French guineas), a few undesirable critters such as an occasional field rat or chicken snake, bug-eating lizards and toads, and a crazy rat terrier named Pepper who keeps them all on their toes.

 They plan to grow more heirloom vegetables, grain, and herbs which find their way into Victoria’s meals and cooking demonstrations, and they constantly research a wide variety of historic and self-sufficiency topics much of which turns up in articles at thehistoricfoodie.wordpress.com.
 They figure as long as they work together there is no task they can’t finish successfully!